smartsupp/smartsupp.github.io/_docs/customization/pre-chat-form.md

 ---
 title: "Pre-chat form"
 subtitle: "Make conversations easier for your support staff."
+description: "When chat is online visitor can write a message.
+Pre-chat form will show right after visitor sends first message."
 ---

-When chat is online visitor can write a message.
-Pre-chat form will show right after visitor sends first message.

 ## Default inputs